addisoncrump/awesome-fuzzing-papers/README.md

 This repository contains summaries, bibliographies, and referrer/referee data for as many fuzzing papers and works as I could read and summarise.
-Note that not everything must be an _academic_ paper; tool reports/whitepapers are also on the table, provided that they do not conflict with any requirements specified in the final section of this README.
+Note that not everything must be an _academic_ paper; tool reports, whitepapers, presentations, audio recordings, etc. are also on the table, provided that they do not conflict with any requirements specified in the final section of this README.

 ## "I want a paper summarised!"